 - If a shared library is not found using a registry search, Iguana will check the directories contained in the system search path.

 When searching for an Oracle library, Iguana uses the default installation specified by Oracle, if one exists.
-Otherwise, Iguana picks the first supported version it finds.
-You can use Iguana with any database that can successfully interact with this library.
+Otherwise, Iguana selects the first supported version it finds.
+You can use Iguana with any Oracle database that can successfully interact with the selected library.

 If you have multiple versions of a MySQL or an Oracle OCI shared library installed on your computer, you can use the Database Settings page to specify the version of the shared library to use.
 Normally, the version that Iguana detects will be safe to use.